lucaghislo/firmware-open/docs/adding-a-new-board.md

 ./scripts/generate.sh <model> <firmware.rom> [ec.rom]
 ```

-You will additionally need to generate the correct `microcode.rom` for the CPU
+If the microcode blobs from coreboot will not be used, then `microcode.rom`
-family from the private [intel-microcode] repo.
+must be generated for the correct CPU set from the private [intel-microcode]
+repo.

 ## Porting coreboot